-May 10 (Bloomberg) -- Repsol YPF SA, the Spanish oil company whose YPF SA unit was expropriated by Argentina, rose the most in 19 months after its first-quarter earnings beat analysts’ estimates on higher oil and natural-gas prices.
+May 10 (Bloomberg) -- Repsol YPF SA, the Spanish oil company whose YPF SA unit was expropriated by Argentina, rose the most in two years after its first-quarter earnings beat analysts’ estimates on higher oil and natural-gas prices.

-Repsol, down 40 percent this year, traded 7.7 percent higher at 14.14 euros as of 2:19 p.m. in Madrid.
-The shares earlier gained as much as 8.1 percent.
-Profit rose 3.5 percent to 792 million euros ($1 billion) compared with analysts’ forecast for 481 million euros, the company said today in a regulatory filing.
+Repsol climbed 8.2 percent to close at 14.21 euros, cutting its year-to-date loss to 40 percent in Madrid.
+Profit gained 3.5 percent to 792 million euros ($1 billion), compared with analysts’ forecast for 481 million euros, the company said today in a regulatory filing.

 “This is a solid set of results,” said Peter Hutton, a analyst at RBC Capital Markets in London.
 “Repsol has clearly wanted to show strength in its underlying business.
 While some may treat the level of beat with some skepticism, it should also be a reminder that the heavily negative sentiment overhanging the stock looks overdone.”